boroma4/Mapping-Solar-Potential-of-Tartu/README.md

 Currently the [PVGIS API](https://joint-research-centre.ec.europa.eu/pvgis-photovoltaic-geographical-information-system/getting-started-pvgis/api-non-interactive-service_en
 ) is used as a backend for estimating solar power, in the future this might change to a ML model.

+## Setup

+Please use `setup.sh` script to install needed environment.

 ## Running the pipeline

-Please take a look at `solar.sh` script which should give you an idea how to run the estimation pipeline.
+Please take a look at `tartu.sh` script which should give you an idea how to run the estimation pipeline.

 Run `python3 pipeline/main.py --help` to see the full list of parameters supported and their descriptions.